 What Is Article Spinning?

-Article spinning – in case you don’t know – is the act of manipulating one form of text/article into another using specific programs that can replace similar words and rearrange sentences in hope to create more unique yet readable content for search traffic and ranking.
+Article spinning – in case you don’t know – is the act of manipulating one form of text/article into another using specific programs that can replace similar words and rearrange sentences in the hope to create more unique yet readable content for search traffic and ranking.

 This tactic was once very popular among webmasters who were interested in building backlinks and hence, creating massive content in the shortest amount of time using computers seems like the best option available.